placemarkt/address-formatter-java/README.md

 ### API

 ```
-// Constructs a formatter
+// Returns an instance of the AddressFormatter class
-AddressFormatter formatter = AddressFormatter(OutputType outputType, abbreviate, appendCountry)
+AddressFormatter formatter = new AddressFormatter(Boolean abbreviate, Boolean appendCountry)

-// Takes in a String json argument and returns either a String or Array, depending on outputType flag set in constructor.
+// Takes in a valud Json String argument returning a formatted address String.
 formatter.format(String json)

 // Takes in a String json argument and a fallbackCountry code in case provided country code is not valid.
-formatter.format(String json, String fallbackCountryCode)
+String formattedAddress = formatter.format(String json, String fallbackCountryCode)
 ```

 ### Use